How To Keep Your Bathroom Looking Clean and Smelling Fresh

 And your family will get used to clean bathrooms so they’ll be less likely to make big, noticeable messes.

 They will restrain themselves to smaller, more hidden messes that you’ll find during spring cleaning and consequently outlaw magic markers from the house for eternity.

 If you lightly clean it every day, your bathroom will never be an embarrassment.

 But the biggest bonus is that on bathroom cleaning day, it will take almost no time to clean.

 A Daily Bathroom Cleaning Reminder

 It helps to have a reminder when you’re developing a new habit.
 So I made a checklist you can hang inside your medicine cabinet (with that picture of a sloth your son taped there two years ago for fun – oh, that’s just me?).
 Then you’ll know exactly how to keep the bathroom clean and fresh until it becomes a habit.
-Click here to download the How To Keep the Bathroom Clean and Fresh Quick Reference Guide.

 Let Me Know If This Works For You

 Let me know if your bathrooms stays cleaner doing this and whether you love or hate to clean bathrooms.